rosaaldama278/tingaldama/_posts/2024-01-22-Attention-Is-All-You-need.md

    - attention mechanism
    - LLMs
 ---
-## Timeline of attention mechanism
+## Timeline of Attention Mechanism

 1. Early 1990s:

-   - The concept of "attention" was introduced in the context of computer vision and neural network research.
+   The concept of "attention" was introduced in the context of computer vision and neural network research.

-   - Researchers explored the idea of selectively focusing on specific parts of an input image or sequence.
+   Researchers explored the idea of selectively focusing on specific parts of an input image or sequence.
 2. 2014:

    - Bahdanau et al. introduced the concept of "attention" in the context of neural machine translation (NMT) in their paper "Neural Machine Translation by Jointly Learning to Align and Translate."